Royal Burmese Armed Forces: Artillery

 During the 16th century, the Burmese artillery and musketeer corps were originally made up exclusively of foreign (Portuguese and Muslim) mercenaries.
 But by the mid-17th century, mercenaries, who had proven politically dangerous as well as expensive, virtually had disappeared in favour of cannoneers and matchlockmen in the Burmese military ahmudan system.
 However, the men who replaced the mercenaries were themselves descendants of the mercenaries who had settled in their own hereditary villages in Upper Burma where they practiced their own religion and followed their own customs.

+During the 19th century the artillery corps (Mingy Amyauk) had a permanent strength between 500 and 800 men.
+Including an elephant battery, buffalo batteries, and lighter guns carried by men.
+These were under command of the Amyauk Wun a senior palace official.